nwtime/ntpwww/content/en/archives/drivers/driver44.md

 [**<tt>flag2 0 | 1</tt>**](/archives/4.2.8-series/clockopt#commands-and-options)

 You can allow the NeoClock4X driver to use the quartz clock even if it is never synchronized to a radio clock.
-This is usally not a good idea if you want preceise timestamps since the CMOS clock is maybe not adjusted to a dst status change.
+This is usually not a good idea if you want preceise timestamps since the CMOS clock is maybe not adjusted to a dst status change.
 So **PLEASE** switch this only on if you now what you're doing.

 Default setting is 0 = don't synchronize to unsynchronized CMOS clock.